Announcement of funding for financing of doctoral students in Neuroscience within the KI-NIH doctoral programme

 - A researcher can only take part as principal supervisor in one application per application round, but can take part in several applications as co-supervisor.

 - If a researcher occurs in two applications as principal supervisor, both applications will be disqualified.

 - A principal supervisor who has been awarded faculty funding for doctoral students at KI, within KID, CSTP or the Doctoral School in Health Care Sciences in 2018 or 2019, is not eligible to apply as principal supervisor for KI-NIH PhD funding in 2019.

 - A researcher who is applying for faculty funding for doctoral students at KI as principal supervisor in more than one application round at the same time (KI-NIH PhD, KID, CSTP or the Doctoral School in Health Care Sciences) can only be granted funding within one of the application rounds (principal supervisors can themselves choose which one).

 - A principal supervisor who already has active doctoral students funded by KI within the KI-NIH PhD programme, is not eligible to apply for KI-NIH PhD funding as principal supervisor in 2019.

 - It is mandatory for KI principal supervisors to have obtained “green light” from the respective department at KI.

-- According to the Rules for employment after the age of 67 it is no longer possible to act as principal supervisor to a new doctoral student after the age of 67.
+- According to Rules for employment after the right to remain employed is no longer valid it is not allowed to become principal supervisor for new doctoral student after the age of 68.